-I’m a member and frequent shopper at my local food co-op, so it feels a bit off-brand to be talking up an entirely different method of purchasing groceries: home grocery delivery services like Instacart, FreshDirect, Amazon Fresh, and store-sponsored options.
+I’m a member and frequent shopper at my local food co-op, so it feels a bit off-brand to be talking up an entirely different method of purchasing groceries: home grocery delivery services like Instacart (and Instacart Express), FreshDirect, Amazon Fresh (which leverages the Whole Foods network), and store-sponsored options.

 But I’m also a realist.
 I know not everyone has time to visit their local co-op or grocery store and shop for the week.
 Those living without cars are limited in what they can carry home.
 And the elderly and those with health conditions may have trouble getting out to the supermarket.